ionide/ionide-vscode-helpers/README.md

 * [Yarn](https://yarnpkg.com/en/docs/install)

 With that installed the project should build using `build.sh` / `build.cmd` or when Ctrl+Shift+B is used in VSCode.

-## Code of Conduct

-This project adheres to No Code of Conduct.
-We are all adults.
-We accept everyone's contributions.
-Nothing else matters.

-For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.